-One primary challenge when designing a zoning system is to make sure a zone isn't so small that is causes one of the following:
+One primary challenge when designing a zoning system is to make sure a zone isn't so small that it causes one of the following:

-- •Air Noise - •Equipment shut down because of temperature limits exceeded.

-•The life of the equipment is reduced because of stress related to excess temperatures.
+- Air Noise - Equipment shut down because of temperature limits exceeded. - •The life of the equipment is reduced because of stress related to excess temperatures.